5 Calcium Benefits For Pregnancy

 It may improve the baby’s blood clotting abilities.

-Hypocalcemia is a condition in which the blood has too little calcium to function properly.
-Getting enough calcium during pregnancy is essential because, according to at least one review in the US National Library of Medicine, hypocalcemia can lead to preeclampsia and some fetal growth disorders.
+Hypocalcemia occurs when the blood has too little calcium to function properly.
+According to at least one review in the US National Library of Medicine, getting enough calcium during pregnancy is essential because hypocalcemia can lead to preeclampsia and some fetal growth disorders.
 Calcium is also essential for proper blood coagulation (or clotting), membrane stability, intracellular signaling, and muscle movement.

 Calcium reduces the risk of hypertension and pre-eclampsia.